thermalogic/PyRankine/step3/README.md

-# The Representation of Rankine Cycle Flowsheet.
+# The Representation of Rankine Cycle Flowsheet

 The importmant stage in the Rankine Cycle Simulator is to be able to generate a Rankine Cycle Flowsheet.